Übersetzung durch Neil Mussett

 k) proceedings for the distribution of the proceeds of a public auction which are to be implemented outside compulsory execution in accordance with the provisions of the Code of Civil Procedure (Zivilprozessordnung) regarding the proceedings for distribution of the proceeds of a public auction,

-l) proceedings for the distribution of the proceeds of a public auction which are to be implemented outside forced sale in accordance with the provisions which are applicable to the distribution of the proceeds in the case of a forced sale,
+l) proceedings for the distribution of the proceeds of a public auction which are to be implemented outside forced sale in accordance with the provisions which apply to the distribution of the proceeds in the case of a forced sale,

-m) proceedings for distribution of the proceeds of a public auction in accordance with section 75 subs.
-2 of the Land Reallocation Act (Flurbereinigungsgesetz), section 54 subs.
-3 of the Acquisition of Land (for Military Purposes) Act (Landbeschaffungsgesetz), section 119 subs.
-3 of the Federal Construction Code (Baugesetzbuch) and section 94 subs.
-4 of the Federal Mining Act (Bundesberggesetz);
+m) proceedings for distribution of the proceeds of a public auction in accordance with section 75 (2) of the Land Reallocation Act (Flurbereinigungsgesetz), section 54 (3) of the Acquisition of Land (for Military Purposes) Act (Landbeschaffungsgesetz), section 119 (3) of the Federal Construction Code (Baugesetzbuch) and section 94 (4) of the Federal Mining Act (Bundesberggesetz),

-2. subject to the exceptions listed in sections 14 to 19b of this Act, the tasks of the Local Court to be carried out by the judge in accordance with the statutory provisions
+2. subject to the exceptions listed in sections 14 to 19b of the present Act, the tasks of the local court to be carried out by the judge in accordance with the statutory provisions

 b) custodianship cases, as well as custodianship court assignment cases in accordance with sections 271 and 340 of the Act on the Procedure in Family Matters and in Matters of Non-contentious Jurisdiction,

-c) inheritance and partitioning cases in accordance with section 342 subs.
-1 and 2 No. 2 of the Act on the Procedure in Family Matters and in Matters of Non-contentious Jurisdiction,
+c) inheritance and partitioning cases in accordance with section 342 (1) and (2) no. 2 of the Act on the Procedure in Family Matters and in Matters of Non-contentious Jurisdiction,

-d) cases concerned with the company register, the register of cooperative societies and the partnerships register, as well as proceedings under company law in accordance with sections 374 and 375 of the Act on the Procedure in Family Matters and in Matters of Non-contentious Jurisdiction,
+d) cases concerned with the commercial register, as well as proceedings under company law in accordance with sections 374 and 375 of the Act on the Procedure in Family Matters and in Matters of Non-contentious Jurisdiction,

 e) proceedings in accordance with the Insolvency Statute (Insolvenzordnung),